shouhengyi/bagel/README.md

 ---

-Bagel is an agentic tool that allows you to interact with your physical data using natural language.
+Bagel lets you chat with your robotics data.

 For example, you can ask Bagel to check a PX4 drone's IMU data for hard landings: